bluegreen-labs/weahtr/README.md

 A workflow for handwritten text recognition (HTR) of weather records.
 The presented workflow provides a set of end to end instructions to follow in order to automatically transcribe your weather records using machine learning.

+> [!CAUTION]
+> This python package is a consolidation of previously dispersed script components written across years.
+> Although consolidated, gaps in documentation and usability considerations exist.
+For example, paths
+> are note always validated and arguments might not have defaults.

 ## Introduction

 Vast amounts of historical weather records remain archived and unexplored.
 Despite advances in the recognition of (handwritten) text in general the case of tabulated weather data remains challenging.
 The data is exact, provides limited contextual clues and errors propagate due to easy misinterpretation of table layouts due to messy formats, deterioration of paper and other factors.
 Retaining context is therefore key to quality assurance of the data retained within these weather records.